Washington-University/HCPpipelines/ReadMe.txt

 StudyFolder="/media/myelin/brainmappers/Connectome_Project/TestStudyFolder" #Path to subject's data folder

 ${StudyFolder} needs to be changed to the location of the data that will be run.

+Also EnvironmentScript="/media/2TBB/Connectome_Project/Pipelines/Examples/Scripts/SetUpHCPPipeline.sh" #Pipeline environment script
+Needs to be edited to reflect where this script is located on your system